Path 2: Designing to Meet Course Learning Outcomes

 This pathway provides a course design strategy for rapidly planning your online course.
 This process is designed to ultimately save you time by enabling rapid decision-making on how your online course is best structured and what components are necessary to meet your course learning outcomes.

-If you still have questions after reviewing the videos, set up a group consult with your department, unit, or group of instructors, OR, join us at our weekly open Q&A.
+If you still have questions after reviewing the resources, set up a group consult with your department, unit, or group of instructors, OR, join us at our weekly Drop-in Q&As for instructors.

 Please fill out a Book a Group Online Course Design Consult form here